TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Tasks/WorkingTypoScript/MarksSubparts/Breadcrumb/Index.rst

 The mark BREADCRUMB should show a breadcrumb trail, i.e. the path in the web site which leads to the current page.

-In TYPO3 CMS this also considered to be a kind of menu and - as such - we will be using our old friend :code:`HMENU`.
+In TYPO3 CMS this is also considered to be a kind of menu and - as such - we will be using our old friend :code:`HMENU`.
 And so we start again:

 .. code-block:: typoscript